ayrna/orca/doc/orca-tutorial.md

 ```
 ## Experiments configuration

-In the folder [src/config-files](src/config-files) you will find configuration files for running all the algorithms included in ORCA.
-Here there ir an example for running the Proportion Odds Model (POM), a.k.a.
+ORCA experiments are specified in configuration files, which run an algorithm (or many algorithms) for a collections of datasets (each dataset with a given number of partitions).
+The folder [src/config-files](src/config-files) contains example configuration files for running all the algorithms included in ORCA for all the algorithms and datasets of the [review paper](http://www.uco.es/grupos/ayrna/orreview).
+The following code is an example for running the Proportion Odds Model (POM), a.k.a.
 Ordinal Logistic Regression:

 ```
 new experiment